Anne Lawrence: Work

 Lawrence is a proponent of Ray Blanchard's etiological typology of transgender women and self-identifies as an autogynephilic transgender woman.
 Along with Ray Blanchard and J. Michael Bailey, she is one of the major researchers in the area of Blanchard's typology (also sometimes referred to as the "Blanchard–Bailey–Lawrence" typology), and of autogynephilia particularly.
 Lawrence has proposed that autogynephilia is not only sexual in nature, but also encompasses elements and feelings of romantic love, much like gynephilia.

 Blanchard's typology and autogynephilia are highly controversial subjects, and are rejected and viewed as offensive by many transgender women.
 Critiques have been lobbied at these constructs on a variety of grounds.
-However, some people, most famously Lawrence herself, identify with autogynephilia and feel that it accurately describes their experiences.
-Lawrence has written a 2013 book on autogynephilia called Men Trapped in Men's Bodies: Narratives of Autogynephilic Transsexualism.
-This book includes over 300 first-person narratives of autogynephilia by transgender women and non-transgender males that were submitted to and collected by Lawrence via her website.
-Lawrence has stated that all her life she had an absence of narratives that gave meaning to her own experience, and this was her motivation for writing the book.
+Some transgender women, most notably Lawrence herself, identify with autogynephilia and feel that it accurately describes their experiences.
+Lawrence wrote a 2013 book on autogynephilia called Men Trapped in Men's Bodies: Narratives of Autogynephilic Transsexualism.
+This book includes over 300 first-person narratives of autogynephilia by trans women and cisgender men that were submitted to and collected by Lawrence via her website.
+Lawrence stated in 2022 that all her life she had an absence of narratives that gave meaning to her own experience, and this was her motivation for writing the book.
 It has been regarded by Blanchard as the definitive text on the subject of autogynephilia, and he has compared it to Magnus Hirschfeld's classic 1910 work, Die Transvestiten: Eine Untersuchung über den Erotischen Verkleidungstrieb (Transvestites: The Erotic Drive to Cross-Dress).